presstofan/academic-kickstart/content/authors/yihui-fan/_index.md

 - Authors
 ---

-Working as a data scientist in a management consulting firm, Yihui's job involves helping businesses and policymakers to understand and manage consumer decision-making, solving business problems, generating data-driven insights, and developing data products.
+Working as a data scientist in a management consulting firm, My job involves helping businesses and policymakers to understand and manage consumer decision-making, solving business problems, generating data-driven insights, and developing data products.

-Yihui is also an AI / deep learning enthusiast and enjoy taking part in data science competitions and open source projects.
-If you find his posts interesting, please connect with him on {{< icon name="linkedin" pack="fab" >}}or{{< icon name="twitter" pack="fab" >}}and he is happy to chat more!
+I am also an AI / deep learning enthusiast and enjoy taking part in data science competitions and open source projects.
+If you find my posts interesting, please connect with me on {{< icon name="linkedin" pack="fab" >}}or{{< icon name="twitter" pack="fab" >}}.
+I am always happy to chat more!